pereoroso/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 3-print_numbers.c Write a function that prints the numbers, from 0 to 9, followed by a new line.
 Prototype: void print_numbers(void); Prototype: You can only use _putchar twice in your code

+5-more_numbers.c Write a function that prints 10 times the numbers, from 0 to 14, followed by a new line
+Prototype: void more_numbers(void); You can only use _putchar three times in your code

+6-print_line.c Write a function that draws a straight line in the terminal.
+Prototype: void print_line(int n);
+You can only use _putchar function to print, Where n is the number of times the character _ should be printed The line should end with a \n , If n is 0 or less, the function should only print \n

+7-print_diagonal.c7-print_diagonal.c Write a function that draws a diagonal line on the terminal.
+Prototype: void print_diagonal(int n);

+8-print_square.c Write a function that prints a square, followed by a new line.

+9-fizz_buzz.c Write a program that prints the numbers from 1 to 100, followed by a new line.
+But for multiples of three print Fizz instead of the number and for the multiples of five print Buzz.
+For numbers which are multiples of both three and five print FizzBuzz.
+Each number or word should be separated by a space, You are allowed to use the standard library